-Legacy Advisors aims to be every advisor’s partner in elevating philanthropy by creating a new community of civic-minded advisors who recognize and encourage charitable planning strategies as a way to serve clients and ultimately the community.
-Children’s Legacy Advisors is comprised of professionals who assist individuals and families with financial and estate planning matters.
+Legacy advisors aims to be every advisor’s partner in elevating philanthropy by creating a new community of civic-minded advisors who recognize and encourage charitable planning strategies as a way to serve clients and ultimately the community.
+Children’s Minnesota legacy advisors is comprised of professionals who assist individuals and families with financial and estate planning matters.

-- Association with Children’s Minnesota as a professional who cares about pediatric healthcare and the kids and families served by Children’s.
+- Association with Children’s Minnesota as a professional who cares about pediatric health care and the kids and families served by Children’s Minnesota.

 - Exclusive access and insider look at innovations in care at a leading pediatric health care system.